 I don’t think the IceKap tracks very well.
-There -- I said it.
+There -- I said it!
 That’s Lesson#3.
-This isn’t supposed to be an advertisement for the IceKap anyway, just a collection of my impressions.
-During the crossing over to Cypress the kayak tended to wander and I’d be doing draw strokes to avoid running into Tom.
+This isn’t supposed to be an advertisement for the IceKap anyway, just a collection of my personal impressions.
+During the crossing over to Cypress the kayak tended to wander and I’d be doing draw strokes to avoid running into my friend Tom Sharp who was paddling a classic Mariner Coaster.
 I thought at first maybe it was because I packed it too heavily in the bow, so we stopped at Strawberry Island and I shifted some cargo.
 It didn’t make much difference.
 Dropping the skeg fixed it though but also added more drag.
 With the skeg up I tended to lead just ahead of Tom but with it down I found myself right beside him.

 "The original Coaster was designed by Cam Broze of Mariner Kayaks in 1985.
 This 23" wide 13'5" kayak quickly gained cult status as a superior kayak in the surf.
 Surprisingly it went on to prove itself as a remarkably versatile sea kayak for smaller paddlers as well.
 Whereas the Coaster won’t win a sprint against a longer narrower kayak it is very fast for its length, it draws no penalty at cruising speeds and is actually more efficient than much longer kayaks at speeds up to 4 mph because of its reduced wetted surface.
 Every sea kayak is a compromise but the Coaster seems to get away with a bit more than it's fair share.
 Some sprint speed in exchange for better cruising efficiency, maneuverability, portability, and large usable cargo space, a pretty good trade.
 This kayak is very stable, swift, turns especially quickly yet tracks well even in difficult cross-wind and following sea conditions.
 And it screams in the surf zone without pearling.
 A great boat for kamikaze surfing AND peaceful flat water exploring."